01 of 08

 Common Name: American Goldfinch

 Scientific Name: Carduelis tristis

 American goldfinches are one of the most popular and desirable backyard bird species because of their beautiful bright yellow coloration.
 Males have a black cap and dark wings with distinctive wing bars, while females lack the black cap are have duller plumage on their backs.

-The favorite food of goldfinches is Nyjer seed, which they will take from tube, mesh or sock feeders.
-They will also eat sunflower seed and drink from bird... baths.
-They even have a fondness for seed-bearing flowers, and will perch on flowers to pluck out the seeds, as well as seed fluff to use in their nests in late summer.
+The favorite food of goldfinches is Nyjer seed, which they will take from the tube, mesh or sock feeders.
+They will also eat sunflower seed and drink from bird baths.
+They even have a fondness for seed-bearing flowers and will perch on flowers to pluck out the seeds, as well as seed fluff to use in their nests in late summer.